 In the section of the WCVA website about the Social Services and Wellbeing (Wales) Act 2014, three case studies are presented: Case study: Early Help Hub, Flintshire This in-depth case study focuses on the development of the Early Help Hub, a multi-agency integrated Families First aligned response to provide support to families where there have been 2 or more Adverse Childhood Experiences and or where there has been an incident of domestic abuse, neglect or general issues, […]

 Bovaird, T. 2006.
 Beyond Engagement and Participation: User and Community Co-Production of Public Services.
 PUBLIC ADMINISTRATION REVIEW. https://onlinelibrary.wiley.com/doi/full/10.1111/j.1540-6210.2007.00773.x A helpful paper with illustrative case studies examining the different “types” of co-production and how issues may arise in the implementation.
+PLEASE NOTE – this link is to the articles abstract.
+The full paper can be purchased from multiple online sources.

 Governance International showcases on its website case studies of good practice, showing how organisations and communities can achieve better outcomes and efficiency savings.
 Find all the case studies on Governance International website here.